kadamwhite/talks/2015/sideprojects-empirejs/sideprojects-empirejs.md

 # Bocoupfest

 ???
 Bocoupfest, on the other hand, is our company week: anything goes.
 We've built nodebots, we've learned to make spray-paint stencils; my coworker Carl lead a group to make a game for the Pebble watch last month.
 This is when we can "blow off steam".

 ---

+???
+I share these because these practices benefit us, and keep our team engaged, interested and in the lead.
+And what we do, I think, can be generalized: it's not specific to us.

+---